engrmahabub/wee/syntax/structure.md

 | Function | Purpose
 |----------|------------------------------------------
-| split    | Split a string into a list
+| split    | Split a string into a list / array
 | join     | Join a list into a string
 | find     | Search one sub-string in a string
 | replace  | Replace one sub-string in a string